gitPirate12/gitPirate12/README.md

 ## Veynitha: Former Colleague

 > *"Aneeq is a once-in-a-generation mind.
-Their ability to reframe unemployment as 'strategic career decompression' changed how I view failure.
+His ability to reframe unemployment as 'strategic career decompression' changed how I view failure.
 10/10 would exploit for unpaid labor again."*

 # Current Quests